zuters/prpe/README.md

 # PRPE (Prefix-Root-Postfix-Encoding) Segmenter

-This repository contains python (2 and 3) text segmentation scripts for machine translation.
+This repository contains Python (2 and 3) text segmentation scripts for machine translation.

 ## The main principles